Rules and Guidelines

 (7) Winners List/Official Rules

-A copy of these Official Rules and the winners list may be obtained by sending an e-mail request to [email protected].
-Requests for the winners list must be received by May 4, 2018.
+A copy of these Official Rules and the winners list may be obtained by sending an email request to [email protected].

 (9) DMCA Notice

-The Center for International Disaster Information complies with the provisions of the Digital Millennium Copyright Act (DMCA).
-In compliance with the DMCA, a Designated Agent has been established with proper documentation sent to the US Copyright Office.
+CIDI complies with the provisions of the Digital Millennium Copyright Act (DMCA).
+In compliance with the DMCA, a Designated Agent has been established with proper documentation sent to the U.S. Copyright Office.

 If you have a concern regarding the use of copyrighted material on any site on the network, please contact the agent designated to respond to reports alleging copyright infringement.

 The designated agent for Sponsor to receive notification of claimed infringement under Title II of the DMCA is:

 555 12th Street, NW, Suite 300